Eykam/DroneStudio/autoresearch/PROGRESS.md

 success criterion is unreachable from near-pad spawns under m2 dynamics, (c) student capacity.
 Recommend probing teacher behavior in terminal descent before more DAgger volume.

+## 2026-09-05 ~19:12 UTC - m2 land probe (dag9 follow-up): the blocker is the skim equilibrium, not imitation

+Probe: m2_land_probe.py + m2_land_probe_c.py, 16 heldout land t0 cells, m2 plant.

+Phase A (integrator teacher census): 6/16 success, 6/16 OFF-PAD touchdowns (dxz 2.5-3.6 vs radius 1.0-2.0 - horizontal terminal accuracy is the teacher's real weakness under m2), 3/16 porpoise timeouts (vy 0.2-0.7 sustained), 1/16 park.
+The dag8-era "teacher stalls at the descend gate" is NOT the dominant t0 failure mode.

+Phase B (forced terminal descent law): changed nothing structural - failures are upstream of the gate region (transit/centering), except it broke one teacher success (99011) by fighting its horizontal correction.

+Phase C (dag8c r24 student): thrust gap vs teacher along the teacher's own traces is negligible (terminal region mean -0.009, p90 |gap| < 0.04) - imitation fidelity is NOT the problem.
+Student solo census: 11/16 PARK at alt ~= 0.00, vy ~= 0 indefinitely; 2 off_pad, 2 porpoise, 1 off-pad
+touchdown.
+The student skims at ground level and never crosses the touchdown plane (sim requires y < GROUND_Y with dxz <= radius, |vs| <= 0.5).

+Interpretation: land_t0 = 0.0 across dag7m2/8/9 was never a data or capacity
+problem.
+Under m2 ground-effect the hover equilibrium sits at ground-skim height; parking there costs -0.01/step while a failed touchdown costs -5, so the policy rationally refuses to commit.
+Teacher labels can't fix it - the teacher itself misses the pad 37% of the time on t0.

+Attack for dag10 (proposed): (1) teacher terminal horizontal centering (tighten land_descend horizontal loop, the off-pad source), (2) reward-side commit pressure: sustained skim below ~0.15m without touchdown ends the episode with a penalty worse than a good-faith touchdown attempt, or a shaping bonus for plane-crossing within radius.
+Touching reward/scenario logic only - 500Hz physics untouched.